-- As of April 1, 2024, the Company completed its voluntary recall in the United States through an OTA software update. - The Company announced, on April 9, 2024, the establishment of a Middle Eastern sales entity in Dubai, U.A.E. - On April 22, 2024, the Company announced Werner Wilhelm as Executive Launch Director. - On May 29, 2024, the Company announced plans to share the details of the Bridge Strategy in the following months. - In June 2024, the Company determined that the previously announced future FF 91 Alliance Edition users, Rem D Koolhaas and Emma Hernan, would not complete the acquisition of their respective FF cars, due to personal reasons.
+- · As of April 1, 2024, we completed our voluntary recall in the United States through an OTA software update. - We announced, on April 9, 2024, the establishment of a Middle Eastern sales entity in Dubai, U.A.E. - On April 22, 2024, we announced Werner Wilhelm as Executive Launch Director. - On May 29, 2024, we announced plans to share the details of the Bridge Strategy in the following months. - In June 2024, we determined that the previously announced future FF 91 Alliance Edition users, Rem D Koolhaas and Emma Hernan, would not complete the acquisition of their respective FF cars, due to personal reasons.